 - We recommend using extra pillows while lying down to elevate your head above the heart level as this helps in the healing process

-- Application of ice packs or cold compresses for the initial 48 hours, usually it helps to reduce the swelling
+- Application of ice packs or cold compresses for the initial 48 hours, usually helps to reduce the swelling

+Once the anesthesia starts to wear off, you may experience tightness or soreness.
 Some patients may also feel a mild stinging sensation.
 Three to five days after surgery, your surgeon will remove the fine sutures used to close the incision.